LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 "Thank you, Mr. Munandar, for that inspiring presentation.
 Now we move to an interactive segment that many of you have been looking forward to - the Question & Answer session with our CEO.
 This is your opportunity to engage directly with Mr. Munandar and gain insights on matters important to you.

-I invite all employees to voice your questions and concerns.
-Please raise your hand if you have a question, and I will facilitate the exchange.
+We invite all employees to voice your questions and concerns.
+Please raise your hand if you have a question, and we will facilitate the exchange.
 Let's ensure our questions are concise and relevant to our organizational goals.
 Mr. Munandar, we now open the floor for questions from our valued team members."

 ## Transition to Closing Remarks